Or search by topic

 You could start with a discussion on how many brothers and sisters the members of the class have and relate this to the number of boys and girls in their families.

 You may wish to introduce the idea of recording in a table.
-Some children could be challenged to design their own table while you could give others this sheet to complete.
-Filling in the first line or two of the table together as a class would give them a
+Some children could be challenged to design their own table while you could give others a table of results to complete.
+Filling in the first line or two of the table together as a class would give them a good start.

 How many brothers has Mark got now?